Absolventa/absolventa.github.io/_posts/2016-05-20-loading-controller-specific-assets-with-sprockets-3.md

 brought in Sprockets v3.x.
 And that broke our little logic to include **controller-specific javascript**.

-We have seperate JS files following a naming convention that should be included in the layout when they are present.
+We have separate JS files following a naming convention that should be included in the layout when they are present.
 The path is constructed as follows: